E. Grady Jolly

-Elbert Grady Jolly Jr. (born October 3, 1937) is a senior United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
-His chambers are in Jackson, Mississippi.
+Elbert Grady Jolly Jr. (October 3, 1937 – March 16, 2026) was an American jurist who served as a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+His chambers were in Jackson, Mississippi.

 Education and career

 Jolly was born in Louisville, Mississippi.
 He received a Bachelor of Arts degree from the University of Mississippi in 1959 and a Bachelor of Laws from the University of Mississippi Law School in 1962.
 He was a trial attorney for the National Labor Relations Board in Winston-Salem, North Carolina from 1962 to 1964, an Assistant United States Attorney for the Northern District of Mississippi from 1964 to 1967, and a lawyer for the Tax Division of the United States Department of Justice from 1967 to 1969.
-In 1969 he entered private practice in Jackson, Mississippi.
+In 1969, he entered private practice in Jackson, Mississippi.

 Federal judicial service

 Jolly was nominated by President Ronald Reagan on July 1, 1982, to the United States Court of Appeals for the Fifth Circuit, to the seat vacated by Judge James P. Coleman.
 He was confirmed by the United States Senate on July 27, 1982, and received commission on July 30, 1982.
 Jolly assumed senior status on October 3, 2017.
+Jolly took inactive senior status in October 2025.